Professionals responsible for teaching and other education-related activities in early childhood and school education are the following:

 - competences in the field of study, subject and teaching methodology;

 - teaching and learning competences;

 - communication and collaboration competences.

-Assessment of students during their initial education for teachers is carried out periodically through tests, written or oral exams, research papers, presentations, participation in class discussion, practical work and other forms of evaluation as determined by the higher institution and teachers’ planning schedules.
-To successfully complete a course, the student has to pass an exam at the end of each semester with a positive grade (minimum 6, on a scale 5–10).
-Students graduate from their Bachelor studies once they have passed all exams determined by the curriculum, whereas Master level students, in addition to completing their exams, have to write a final thesis in order to graduate.
+Assessment of students during initial teacher education is carried out periodically through tests, written or oral exams, research papers, presentations, participation in class discussions, practical work and other forms of evaluation as determined by higher education institutions and in teachers’ planning.
+To successfully complete a course, students have to pass an exam at the end of each semester with a passing grade (minimum 6, on a scale 5–10).
+Students are awarded a Bachelor degree once they have passed all the exams defined by the curriculum, whereas Master level students, in addition to passing their exams, have to write a final thesis in order to graduate.

-Upon graduation, the student receives a diploma certificate for the particular level of studies, which is issued by the higher education institution.
-Diploma certificates issued by accredited institutions (approved by the Ministry of Education, Science and Technological Development) are recognised and accepted throughout the country.
-The diploma includes the student’s grades in all subjects, as well as the assessment of his/her competencies relevant to the concrete profession.
+Upon graduation, students receive a diploma for a particular level of studies, which is issued by higher education institutions.
+Diplomas issued by accredited institutions (institutions approved by the Ministry of Education) are recognised and accepted throughout the country.
+The diploma includes the student’s grades in all subjects, as well as the assessment of their competencies relevant to the profession.

 Alternative Training Pathways

-There are no alternative training pathways in the initial education of teachers.
+There are no alternative training pathways in initial teacher education.